Last rites catholic church

 Nothing physically happens to a person who dies without having the last rites administered to them.
 These are the final prayers and blessings a person receives that give spiritual comfort and a renewed faith that they will walk with Christ to meet their maker.

-You might be interested: Prayer for the faithful departed catholic
+You might be interested: Where is the catholic church

 Does last rites guarantee heaven?